caltechlibrary/admin-shell-scripts/check-mysql8-database-tables.1.md

     # Run the report
     check-mysql8-database-tables.bash caltechthesis >table-report.sql
-    # Review the report
+    # Review the report, make sure it has sensable results
     more table-report.sql
-    # Run the suggested REPAIR STABLE statements in
+    # Run the suggested REPAIR TABLE statements in
-    # the report.
+    # the report if needed.
     mysql caltechthesis <table-report.sql